newDINO/xvk_droid/README.md

 - ✅ xcb hello triangle
 - ✅ GLFW hello triangle
-- ✅ vkcube
+- ✅ vkcube (Currently only support BGRA_SRGB surface format, not prefered by vkcube)
 - ✅ vkmark (~900 FPS on SD8Gen3)
-- 🛠️ gears (Via zink, only shows the red gear, ~400-500 FPS on SD8Gen3)
+- 🛠️ gears (Only shows the red gear's first face)
-- 🛠️ glmark2 (Via zink, can't finish the benchmark, crash in the middle of it, error: `ralloc_header *get_header(const void *): assertion "info->canary == CANARY" failed`. ~350-400 FPS on SD8Gen3)
+- 🛠️ glmark2 (Can't finish the benchmark, crash in the middle of it, error: `ralloc_header *get_header(const void *): assertion "info->canary == CANARY" failed`. ~350-400 FPS on SD8Gen3)
 - 🛠️ firefox (Only 4 FPS in WebGL Samples Aquarium)
 - 🛠️ chromium (When enabling vulkan flag: in chome://gpu, vulkan info shows it is using xvk_droid, but dawn is using the original vulkan loader)
 - ⏹️ Minecraft (Require compiling OpenJFX for termux)
 - ⏹️ box64 wine dxvk
-- ⏹️ wgpu programs (Winit is assuming termux an android environment)
+- ⏹️ wgpu programs (winit is assuming termux an android environment)

 ### TODO
-- Support untested programs in the list above.
+- Support test programs listed above.
 - Provide prebuilt binaries and make it a deb package.
 - Publish to Termux repo.
 - Make it an ICD driver to support coexisting with other vulkan drivers.